LangHub-cyber/mws-restaurant-stage-1/README.md

 ### ADDITIONAL NOTES FROM STUDENT:

-Among other techniques,
+Among other techniques:

-*Added English language tag to HTML documents.
+* Added English language tag to HTML documents.
-*Used viewport meta tags to increase website responsiveness.
+* Used viewport meta tags to increase website responsiveness.
-*Used (most often) 100% width and auto height for image responsiveness.
+* Used (most often) 100% width and auto height for image responsiveness.
-*Used em font sizes wherever applicable to add to site responsiveness.
+* Used em font sizes wherever applicable to add to site responsiveness.
-*Used tabindex of 0, focus and hover to increase accessibility, particularly for screen readers.
+* Used tabindex of 0, focus and hover to increase accessibility, particularly for screen readers.
-*Used color scheme that avoided red (can incite seizures) and instead used other highly contrasted colors.
+* Used color scheme that avoided red (can incite seizures) and instead used other highly contrasted colors.
-*Added skip-link for both screen reader and sighted-user access to main content.
+* Added skip-link for both screen reader and sighted-user access to main content.
-*Used Lighthouse to verify 98% accessibility audit.
+* Used Lighthouse to verify 98% accessibility audit.
-*Tested screen reader usability utilizing Google ChromeVox tool.
+* Tested screen reader usability utilizing Google ChromeVox tool.
-*Used Google Chrome and Firefox browsers to test overall appearance, accessibility and functionality.
+* Used Google Chrome and Firefox browsers to test overall appearance, accessibility and functionality.
-*Developed code using SublimeText on Windows 7 platform.
+* Developed code using SublimeText on Windows 7 platform.
-*Used Google Chrome developer Inspect tools to do offline service worker code testing.
+* Used Google Chrome developer Inspect tools to do offline service worker code testing.

 ### CONTRIBUTORS/RESOURCES:
-*Wyzant.com tutor Ian Hamilton
+* Wyzant.com tutor Ian Marshall
-*Doug Brown Restaurant Reviews App Video *W3schools.com
+* Doug Brown Restaurant Reviews App Video
+* W3schools.com
-*Mozilla MDN
+* Mozilla MDN
-*CSS-Tips and Tricks
+* CSS-Tips and Tricks
-*Traversy Media (service workers)
+* Traversy Media (service workers)
-*Alexandro Perez - Responsive Web App Videos
+* Alexandro Perez - Responsive Web App Videos
-*Google Chrome Service Worker Documentation
+* Google Chrome Service Worker Documentation
-*GitHub Service worker and responsive images documentation *LinkedIn graphic design course (partially completed)
+* GitHub Service worker and responsive images documentation
+* LinkedIn graphic design course (partially completed)